How To Become a Licensed Farm Labor Contractor in California

 • any person/legal entity who recruits, supplies, or hires workers on behalf of someone engaged in the production of farm products and, for a fee, provides board, lodging, or transportation for those workers, or supervises, times, checks, counts, weighs, or otherwise directs or measures their work, or disburses wage payments to these persons.

-Under the California labor Code, any person acting as a farm labor contractor (FLC) is required to be authorized and keep their license current.
+Under the California labor Code, any person acting as a farm labor contractor (FLC) is required to be authorized and keep their state license current.
 The Department of Labor Standards Enforcement of the Department of Industrial Relations issues licenses for Farm Labor Contractors.
 Visit the DLSE website for information and the online application process (also available as a printable form).

 Membership in CFLCA will also help you navigate the industry and provide you with much needed resources and information.

-FLC License Application Instructions and Checklist
+FLC State License Application Instructions and Checklist

 • Register with the federal government as a farm labor contractor and received a federal registration certificate.
 Department of Labor instructions and information found here.
 Additional resources are available through the DOL WHD FAQ, and the video on Applications for MSPA Certificates of Registration.

-• Complete the state license application and pay the corresponding fee, including:
+• Complete the state license application (and pay the corresponding fee) including:

 • Driver's license for the sole proprietor or for all members/partners.